Maximum value of B less than A such that A ^ B = A + B

-Given an integer A, the task is to find the maximum value possible(B) which is less than A, such that xor of these two numbers A and B is equal their sum, that is A ^ B = A + B.
+Given an integer A, the task is to find the maximum value possible(B) which is less than A, such that xor of these two numbers A and B are equal to their sum, that is A ^ B = A + B.

 Input: A = 4